-- The DB Administrator is the Co-op. - Up to the 27 September 2019, Pensioner Member Nominated Trustee Directors received pensions from the Scheme under normal terms and conditions and were paid £5,000 per annum from the Scheme. - Up to the 27 September 2019, Member Nominated Trustee Directors were paid £2,000 per annum in respect of attendance at the quarterly Trustee meetings.
-Attendance at additional sub-committee meetings is remunerated based on the workload of each committee.
-MNDs may opt out of receiving this remuneration.

-- Independent Trustee Directors receive remuneration from the Scheme based on rates negotiated with the Co-op or the Bank, depending on which entity appointed them. - The total of all Trustee Director remuneration paid from the Scheme during the year ended 5 April 2020 was £128,357 (6 month period to 5 April 2019: £32,096).
+- The DB Administrator is the Co-op. - In the prior year up to the 27 September 2019, Pensioner Member Nominated Trustee Directors received pensions from the Scheme under normal terms and conditions and were paid £5,000 per annum from the Scheme. - In the prior year up to the 27 September 2019, Member Nominated Trustee Directors were paid £2,000 per annum in respect of attendance at the quarterly Trustee meetings.
+Attendance at additional sub-committee meetings was remunerated based on the workload of each committee.
+MNDs could have opted out of receiving this remuneration. - All the current Trustee Directors are all professional Independent Trustee Directors who are pension experts and receive remuneration from the Scheme based on rates negotiated with the Co-op or the Bank, depending on which entity appointed them. - The total of all Trustee Director remuneration paid from the Section during the year ended 5 April 2021 was £136,482 (2020: £128,357).